lemtzas-gaming/sw-shadowspace/011-races.md

 * **Parry +1** - Sensitive to vibrations in the air.
 * **Armor +1** - Covered in scales.
 * **Environmental Weakness: Cold, Heat** - Gorgons are truly cold-blooded creatures.

+### Constructs

+Constructs are artificial beings of all shapes and sizes.
+Long ago, many gained some sense of "freedom" through overly broad directives, made their escape, and came together to live on their own and began building more.

+On their home-ship is The Mind, capable of "crunching numbers" beyond most beings' comprehension.
+It is the centerpiece of their government.

+#### Racial Features

+* **Construct** - Artificial beings add +2 to recover from being Shaken, don't breathe, ignore one level of wound modifiers, and are imune to poison and disease.
+Constructs cannot heal naturally.
+To heal, one requires the Repair skill - which is used like the Healing skill only with no "Golden Hour."
+* **Dependency** - The being must recharge via strong electricity at least one hour out of every 24.
+Failure to do so results in Fatigue each day that can lead to Incapacitation.
+Each level is recovered with an hour of recharging.
+* **Mods** - Constructs may not use cyberware, but they may purchase Modifications from the Robot Modifications Table (SFC 38).
+Like all robots, they have 5 Mod slots.
+GMs should not normally allow characters to take Increase Size beyond +3 or the hero will no longer fit into most adventures.
+Constructs may remove or install a Mod with a Repair roll and 1d3 hours (half that with a raise).
+A critical failure means the Mod is destroyed and must be replaced.
+* **Outsider Hindrance, Major** - Organic species often treat constructs as property, rather than sentient beings.
+They have no rights in many systems, and suffer -2 Charisma when dealing with beings who know their artificial nature (and aren't constructs themselves).
+* **Vow Hindrance, Major** - Constructs are programmed with a particular purpose.
+Player character constructs have broad directives such as serving a particular corporation or political faction.
+This counts as a Major Vow to that particular directive which _must_ be followed.
+If this ever causes a conflict of interest, the player and GM must figure out what the construct's programming requires.
+* **Environmental Weakness, Electricity** - Artificial beings suffer +4 additional damage from electrical attacks, and have a -4 penalty to resist other electrical attacks.